Brett-Tanner/Journal/2024/Sep_24.md

   - [] Use the cards for teacher lessons as a template, same basic layout too
   - Can probably be handled by same controller?
   - [] Style to match Alex's mockup
+- [] Provide a summary of kid's test results per test
+  - For curriculum team/admins to look at
-- [] Provide a summary of kid's test results per test, like the input view but minimal, maybe sorted by the level they moved to and just showing name/prev level/score
+  - like the input view but minimal
+  - maybe sorted by the level they moved to and just showing name/prev level/score
 - Automatically (for kidsUP):
   - [] Create default teacher and class when new schools create
   - [] Add uploaded students to their school's default class